apache/druid/docs/content/querying/segmentmetadataquery.md

 By default, all analysis types will be used.
 If a property is not needed, omitting it from this list will result in a more efficient query.

-There are 3 types of column analyses:
+There are four types of column analyses:

 #### cardinality

-* Estimated floor of cardinality for each column.
+* `cardinality` in the result will return the estimated floor of cardinality for each column.
 Only relevant for dimension columns.

 #### size

-* Estimated byte size for the segment columns if they were stored in a flat format

-* Estimated total segment byte size in if it was stored in a flat format
+* `size` in the result will contain the estimated total segment byte size as if the data were stored in text format

 #### interval

-* If present, the SegmentMetadataQuery will return the list of intervals associated with the queried segments.
+* `intervals` in the result will contain the list of intervals associated with the queried segments.

+#### aggregators

+* `aggregators` in the result will contain the list of aggregators usable for querying metric columns.
+This may be null if the aggregators are unknown or unmergeable (if merging is enabled).

+* Merging can be strict or lenient.
+See *lenientAggregatorMerge* below for details.

+* The form of the result is a map of column name to aggregator.

+### lenientAggregatorMerge

+Conflicts between aggregator metadata across segments can occur if some segments have unknown aggregators, or if two segments use incompatible aggregators for the same column (e.g. longSum changed to doubleSum).

+Aggregators can be merged strictly (the default) or leniently.
+With strict merging, if there are any segments with unknown aggregators, or any conflicts of any kind, the merged aggregators list will be `null`.
+With lenient merging, segments with unknown aggregators will be ignored, and conflicts between aggregators will only null out the aggregator for that particular column.

+In particular, with lenient merging, it is possible for an invidiual column's aggregator to be `null`.
+This will not occur with strict merging.